-Our triple assessment clinics run twice weekly providing patients with access to the most technologically advanced diagnostic radiology equipment in Ireland.
+Our triple assessment clinics run throughout the week providing patients with access to the most technologically advanced diagnostic radiology equipment in Ireland.
 Appointments can be made with GP referral.

 On the day of your appointment, your Breast Specialist will perform a same day triple assessment where the need for one is clinically indicated.
 Please note, not all patients who attend will require a triple assessment.
 This service is delivered in accordance with guidelines set by the National Quality Assurance Standards for Symptomatic Breast Disease and the HIQA standards.